piyushchauhan/iitp-discord-bot/README.md

 Steps

 1. [ ] fetch the discord username of the person who sent the message.
-2. [ ] query the discord username from google spreadsheet and get the roll number and original name of the person
+2. [ ] query the discord username from google spreadsheet and get the roll number and real name of the person
 3. [ ] assign the roles according to the roll number
-4. [ ] change the nickname to `{discordUserName} - {originalName}`
+4. [ ] change the nickname to `{discordUserName} - {realName}`

 ## **Task 2**